 Air-Condition Trading License in Dubai

 Dubai's year-round heat and rapid urban expansion make air-conditioning one of the most consistently in-demand traded commodities in the region.
 With temperatures regularly exceeding 40°C and a construction sector that shows no sign of slowing, the demand for cooling equipment is structural rather than cyclical.
-Obtaining an air-condition trading licence (Activity Code 4759.89) at Dubai South Business Hub Free Zone gives entrepreneurs a cost-effective, strategically located base to supply, import, and re-export cooling equipment across the GCC and beyond.
+Obtaining an air-condition trading license (Activity Code 4759.89) at Dubai South Business Hub Free Zone gives entrepreneurs a cost-effective, strategically located base to supply, import, and re-export cooling equipment across the GCC and beyond.

 Key Market Stats at a Glance